napi-rs/website/docs/concepts/threadsafe-function.md

 ### `ErrorStrategy::CalleeHandled`

-`Err` from Rust code will be pass into the first argument of the JavaScript callback.
-This behavior follows the async callback conventions from Node.js: https://nodejs.org/en/knowledge/errors/what-are-the-error-conventions/.
+`Err` from Rust code will be passed into the first argument of the JavaScript callback.
+This behaviour follows the async callback conventions from Node.js: https://nodejs.org/en/knowledge/errors/what-are-the-error-conventions/.
 Many async APIs in Node.js are designed in this shape, like `fs.read`.

 With `ErrorStrategy::CalleeHandled`, you must call the `ThreadsafeFunction` with the `Result` type, so that the `Error` will be handled and passed back to the JavaScript callback: